ArturoVegal/GroupA_Databases/README.md

 # University Database Management System

-This project is a simple university database management system implemented in Python.
-It allows users to query a database of students, lecturers, and courses to retrieve specific information.
+A Python system for querying a university database of students, lecturers, and courses through a command-line interface.
+Built as a group project for CSCK542 (Databases & Information Systems), MSc Data Science & AI, University of Liverpool.

 ## Features